The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Important Note** -

--   Interacting with vault from Terraform causes any secrets that you read and write to be persisted in both Terraform's state file.
+-   Interacting with a vault from Terraform causes any secrets that you read and write to be persisted in both Terraform's state files.

 ### Dependency Lock File